 Delta requires ESA owners to download and fill out certain forms before they can fly with their animals.
 The only animals allowed in the cabin are those that will not exceed the footprint of your seat.
 Delta also reserves the right not to fly with animals that bark excessively, growls, relieves themselves in waiting areas or on board, jumps on passengers or eats off back tray tables.

-United recently implemented more robust procedures for flying with ESAs.
-You must come along with documentations from your vet and licensed mental health professional as well as a confirmation that your animal will behave properly in public.
+United recently implemented more robust procedures for flying with your pet.
+You must come along with documentation from your vet and licensed mental health professional as well as a confirmation that your animal will behave properly in public.
 When it comes to size, United requires that your animal must fit around your seat and not protrude into the aisle or any other area.
 Passengers may choose to use an in-cabin kennel for smaller animals.

-American Airlines require you to send in a doctor’s letter in advance (at least two days) if you want to fly with your ESA or the animal will be crated and travel in the cargo area.
+American Airlines require you to send in a doctor’s letter in advance (at least two days) if you want to fly with your emotional support animalor the animal will be created and travel in the cargo area.
 The letter must be issued within the year of travel, be in the proper format and contain all the relevant details.
 Also, they require that your animal must be able to fit under the seat, on your lap, or stay at your feet, without blocking the aisle.
 ESAs are not allowed for individuals flying to Auckland, New Zealand.

 Passengers who want to fly with their ESAs must present relevant documentation that states their emotional and psychological disability and supports their need for an ESA.
 This is usually covered by a properly formatted ESA letter.
 JetBlue also requires all ESAs to either sit on the passenger’s lap or the floor.
 They are not allowed on seats.